 Texas deregulated its energy market in 2002.
 Essentially, deregulation gave the majority of the Lone Star State, including Georgetown, the ability to select their energy supplier from a pool of companies.
 The idea behind the change is that this power to choose results in competitive pricing between companies and lower energy rates for consumers.

 Because of deregulation, Georgetown residents are no longer limited to a single energy provider.
 Like shopping for a reliable and affordable refrigerator, consumers in Georgetown can choose the supplier that works best for them.
-See what suppliers are offering in your area.
+Enter your ZIP code above to see what suppliers are offering in your area.